 But remember our question is: What is the link between Christ’s love for us and our love for each other?
 Well, here is one of Paul’s answers: it is faith that produces love.
 Faith is somehow a link between Christ’s love for us and ours for each other.

-How Does the Holy Spirit and Faith Work Together to Produce Love In Us for Others?
+How Does This Produce Love In Us for Others?

 Now the question is: What’s the relationship between these two answers?
 If the Holy Spirit is a link between Christ’s love for us and ours for each other, and if faith is a link between Christ’s love for us and ours for each other, how do these two links fit together?
 If love is the fruit of the Spirit, and if love is the fruit of faith, then how do faith and the Spirit relate to each other in bringing about love?